cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/tag_member.md

 ### Optional

 - `level` (String) level query parameter.
 - `limit` (Number) limit query parameter.
-Used to Number of maximum members to return in the result
+The number of members to be retrieved.
+If not specified, the default is 500.
+The maximum allowed limit is 500.
 - `member_association_type` (String) memberAssociationType query parameter.
 Indicates how the member is associated with the tag.
 Possible values and description.
 1) DYNAMIC : The member is associated to the tag through rules.
 2) STATIC – The member is associated to the tag manually.
 3) MIXED – The member is associated manually and also satisfies the rule defined for the tag
 - `offset` (Number) offset query parameter.
 Used for pagination.
 It indicates the starting row number out of available member records